 Accurate targeting is critical to getting value for money from your PPC campaigns.
 While choosing your search terms goes some way towards this, there is much more you can do to filter the audience that sees your ads.

 Most obviously, you should restrict your advertising to the geographical areas that your law firm covers.
 A private client lawyer might particularly want to target more affluent areas, where the value of instructions is likely to be higher.
-Other filters can let you control what time of day your ads appear, present different versions to searches on smartphones or tablets, target ads at people who have already visited your website and so on.
+Other filters can let you control what time of day your ads appear (eg if you don't handle calls out of hours), present different versions to searches on smartphones or tablets, target ads at people who have already visited your website and so on.

 You should always consider 'negative keywords' that let you exclude certain searches.
-For example, anyone searching for "personal injury reform" is more likely to be a student or lawyer than a potential client, so exclude "reform".
+For example, anyone searching for "personal injury reform" is more likely to be a student or lawyer than a potential client.
+And anyone searching for “personal injury jobs” is looking for a job.
+So you need to exclude "reform", “reforms”, “job” and “jobs”.
 Avoiding wasted clicks can be crucial to keeping costs down.
+A good PPC agency should be able to exclude all the right words from the outset, rather than having to spend money finding out what doesn’t work.

 At the same time, you may want to test out how different ads and landing pages affect your results.
 'A/B testing' involves trying out two different alternatives and comparing the numbers of click-throughs and what visitors do once they have reached your website.